funkhaus/Rest-Easy/README.md

         'isFront'       => /* boolean - is this the front page? */,
         'isBlog'        => /* boolean - is this the page for posts? */,
         'isCategory'    => /* boolean - is this a category archive page? */,
-        'terms'         => 'Array of all terms this post contains' )
+        'terms'         => 'Array of all terms this post contains', 'postType'      => 'post type'
+    )
     ```